eafyounian/academic-supervision-questionnaire/README.md

 # On *academic supervision questionnaire*

-This repository contains a [questionnaire](academic_supervision_questionnaire.md) that the supervisor shares with the student (supervisee) who is starting to work on her/his master’s or PhD thesis work.

 This repository contains a questionnaire ([markdown](academic_supervision_questionnaire.md), [PDF](academic_supervision_questionnaire.pdf)) that the supervisor shares with the student (supervisee) who is starting to work on her/his master’s or PhD thesis work.

 The supervisee is then given enough time (few days to a week) with the questionnaire to reflect on her/his answers and conceptions and to externalize them by writing them down.